 2. Complete an LLC Business Name Search

-Once you know your LLC name meets Connecticut guidelines, it’s time to make sure it’s available by using the Connecticut Business Registry Search tool.
+Once you know your LLC name meets Connecticut guidelines, it’s time to make sure it’s available by using the Connecticut Business Records Search tool.

 It is important that your name be distinguishable from all other business names.
 In Connecticut, a distinguishable name is one that is different from any other name

 Failure to use a distinguishable name could result in your formation filing being rejected.

 What if my LLC name is already taken?
 If your LLC name is unavailable in Connecticut, it’s time to come up with some new ideas.